xabi1000/weather_app/README.md

-# Inspirational Quotes Generator
+# Weather Forecast App with Svelte

 ## Description

-This project is an inspirational quotes generator developed using svelte. it allows users to view inspirational quotes from famous people in a random way.
+This project is a weather forecast application developed using Svelte.
+It enables users to check the current weather and weekly forecasts for cities or countries of their choice.

 ## Implemented Features

-- **Random Phrase Generation**: You can easily add new tasks to your list using the provided input field.
-- **Browse by Author**: Users can view a list of quotes associated with that author.
+- **Weather Lookup**: Users can enter the name of a city or country to view the current weather and forecast for the upcoming week.
+- **Responsive Design**: The application is fully responsive, ensuring a seamless experience across various devices.

-## How it works
+## How it Works

-- Click on the "Generate Phrase" button to see a random inspirational phrase.
-- If you want to see more phrases from the same author, you can click on the "Next Phrase" button and a new card will be created with the previous and the new phrase.
-- Between the two cards it tells you how many sentences of this author are left unread.
+- Enter the name of the city or country in the search bar and click "Search" to retrieve the weather information.
+- The application displays the current weather conditions along with the forecast for the next seven days.

 ## Technologies Used